tmlemon/EPICS-conversions/README.md

+- backup-restore
+  - all backup and restore programs developed for Hall C EPICS.
+- group-controls
+  - all scripts called in CSS to write values to multiple PVs using one widget.

 - csv2edl.py
   - Converts comma-separated-variable table of PVs and labels to EDM .edl files.

-- backup-restore
-  - all backup and restore programs developed for Hall C EPICS.

 - hv_map.py
   - Replicates Hall C's perl scripts used when generating HV TCL/TK HV screens.